 Are you a beginner fisherman and struggling with where to get started?
 You came to the right place.
 Mystery Tackle Box is dedicated to exposing anglers to the widest variety of fishing tackle from the top manufacturers in the business – and teaching you how to use it properly through our Blog and social media feeds.

 We update them constantly with tips and tricks we’ve learned from some of the top anglers on the planet.

-If you are a beginner fisherman, or maybe just want to get your kids into fishing – we thought it would be a good idea to break down 10 “must haves” in any well-rounded tackle box.
+If you are a beginner angler, or maybe just want to get your kids into fishing – we thought it would be a good idea to break down 10 “must-haves” in any well-rounded tackle box.